simonspa/peary/doc/usermanual/framework.md

 # The Framework

-This section describes the basic structore of the PEary Caribou DAQ framework.
+This section describes the basic structure of the Peary Caribou DAQ framework.

 ## Structure of the Source Tree